Luthiraa/SideKick/README.md

-# Desktop SideKick built with Tauri featuring react and rust
+# SideKick - Desktop multipurpose 'always on display' tool  built with Tauri featuring React and Rust